the-alchemist88/Cpp_helper_codes/Templates/templates&type_deduction.md

    void func(T& x);
    ```

 3) `auto&& x = expr;`	-->	This is a universal reference.
-Type of x depends on the value category of expr:
+Type of _x_ depends on the value category of expr:
-	- if L value then type of x dedeuced as T& according to reference collapsing rules
+	- if L value then type of _x_ dedeuced as T& according to reference collapsing rules
-	- if R value(PR value or X value) then type of x dedeuced as `T&&` according to reference collapsing rules
+	- if R value(PR value or X value) then type of x deduced as T&& according to reference collapsing rules

 Equivalent function template is:
    ```